Meet Our Team

 Cascade Behavioral Health & EAP Team

-Formerly DIRECTION EAP, this team has provided comprehensive EAP services since 1985.
+The Cascade Health team has provided comprehensive Employee Assistance Program services since 1985.
 Led by Jodi DePaoli, L.P.C., Cascade Health’s staff includes licensed mental health professionals.
 Most members of our team have more than 20 years experience providing mental health services in our community.

+(Not accepting new clients at this time.)
 Jodi began working for Cascade Behavioral Health in 2015 and became Manager of the department in April of 2019.
 She has a Master’s degree in Clinical Mental Health Counseling.
 She enjoys working with adolescents, adults, couples and families.
 Jodi specializes in the treatment of anxiety, communication, anger management, blended family issues and relationship conflicts using Cognitive Behavior Therapy and Mindfulness Based Therapy in her work.
-She believes strongly that people are doing the best they can, and that by gaining more skills and knowledge through counseling and personal work, their best can look even better over time.
+She is also trained in Cognitive Processing Therapy for trauma.
+Jodi strongly believes that people are doing the best they can, and that by gaining more skills and knowledge through counseling and personal work, their best can look even better over time.

 Outside of counseling, Jodi enjoys presenting trainings, conflict resolution, and helping employers address workplace problems in order to create a more positive working environment.
 Jodi enjoys spending time with her husband and four teenagers, walking her dog, practicing yoga, reading, and spending time with friends and family.

-Prior to joining Cascade Health, Tibor Besskó, MEd, LPC Intern, worked for seventeen years with adolescents and families from diverse backgrounds as a School Counselor.
+Prior to joining Cascade Health, Tibor Besskó, MEd, LPC, worked for seventeen years with adolescents and families from diverse backgrounds as a School Counselor.
 Applying client-centered, trauma informed, and solution-focused approaches, Tibor connects with individual’s inherent goodness, intelligence, and power.
 From this place, he helps individuals summon their inner resources to address personal and interpersonal issues, move on from stagnant or unfulfilling life situations, heal from past traumas, and unleash personal passions and new areas of self-growth.
+Tibor works with adults and adolescents.

 She approaches therapy from a strengths-based, collaborative, and holistic perspective and tailors treatment to the unique needs of each individual in order to awaken one’s internal resources, and inspire growth and self-empowerment.
 She primarily uses systemic theoretical approaches including cognitive-behavioral, relational neuroscience, and mindfulness-based therapy, and specializes in treating mood issues including anxiety and depression, stress reduction, gender and sexual identity, PTSD and trauma recovery, self-worth and life purpose, multicultural and relationship issues, and life stage transitions.